lucywyman/recipes/to-make/_posts/whole30/2017-06-30-fish-en-papillote.md

 * 1 cup chopped seeded tomato
 * 1 small shallot, thinly sliced
 * 2 cloves garlic, minced
-* 2 tablespoonspoons EVOO
+* 2 tablespoons EVOO
 * 1 ½ teaspoons herbes de Provence
 * ¼ teaspoon salt
 * 2 halibut or cod fillets (5-6 ounces) (other fish work too!)
 * 1/8 teaspoon black pepper
-* 1 tablespoonspoon chopped fresh parsley
+* 1 tablespoon chopped fresh parsley

 <br>

 ##### Directions:

 1. Preheat the over to 425°F
-2. Combine the tomato, shallot, garlic, 1 tablespoonspoon of the olive oil, herbes de Provence and 1/8 teaspoon of the salt in a medium bowl
+2. Combine the tomato, shallot, garlic, 1 tablespoon of the olive oil, herbes de Provence and 1/8 teaspoon of the salt in a medium bowl
 3. Cut two 12x15" squares of parchment paper.
 4. Rinse the fish and pat dry with towels.
 Place a fillet on each piece of parchment about 4" from the edge of the shorter sides.
 5. Sprinkle the fish with remaining salt and pepper.